2017–18 Kentucky Wildcats women's basketball team

 The 2017–18 Kentucky Wildcats women's basketball team represented the University of Kentucky in the 2017–18 NCAA Division I women's basketball season.
-The team played its home games in Lexington, Kentucky at Memorial Coliseum with three games at Rupp Arena.
+The team played its home games in Lexington, Kentucky at Memorial Coliseum, with three games at Rupp Arena.
 The team was led by Matthew Mitchell in his eleventh season as head coach.
-They are a member of the Southeastern Conference.
+They were a member of the Southeastern Conference.
 They finished the season 15–17, 6–10 in SEC play to finish in ninth place.
 They advanced to the quarterfinals of the SEC women's tournament, where they lost to Mississippi State.
 They missed the postseason for the first time since 2004.

 Previous season

 The Wildcats finished the season 22–11, 11–5 in SEC play to finish in a tie for third place.
-They advanced to the semifinals of the SEC women's tournament where they lost to South Carolina.
-They received an at-large to the NCAA women's tournament where they defeated Belmont in the first round before losing to Ohio State in the second round.
+They advanced to the semifinals of the SEC women's tournament, where they lost to South Carolina.
+They received an at-large bid to the NCAA women's tournament, where they defeated Belmont in the first round before losing to Ohio State in the second round.